Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getHostsMap_en.md

 ##RETURN VALUE##

-On success, return all host to ip address mapping in the host file.
+On success, return all host names to ip address mapping in the host file.

 On error, exception will be thrown.